 - The Council declared a climate emergency on the 27th March 2019 in response to the UN's report on Climate Change. - The Planning Act 2008, alongside the Climate Change Act 2008, sets out that climate mitigation and adaptation are central principles of plan-making.
-The NPPF makes clear that the planning system should help to shape places in ways that contribute to radical reductions in greenhouse gas emissions in line with the objectives of the Climate Change Act 2008. - As part of the Council's Best Council Plan 2019/20 to 2020/21, the Council seeks to promote a less wasteful, low carbon economy.
-The Council's Development Plan includes a number of planning policies which seek to meet this aim, as does the NPPF.
+The NPPF makes clear that the planning system should help to shape places in ways that contribute to radical reductions in greenhouse gas emissions in line with the objectives of the Climate Change Act 2008. - The Council's Development Plan includes a number of planning policies which seek to meet this aim, as does the NPPF.
 These are material planning considerations in determining planning applications. - Local Policies EN1 and EN2 consider ways to reduce carbon and energy use.
 Whilst EN1 relates to the reduction of carbon and emissions, EN2 seeks to ensure that development is of a sustainable design and construction. - The applicant has adopted a fabric first approach with regard to energy use and efficiency.
-The applicant intends to incorporate sustainable sourced materials that are highly energy efficient with the intention to minimise carbon emissions over the extent of the buildings life. - The applicant has recognised the Council's position in relation to reducing the carbon emissions and any proposal will be subject to conditions, ensuring that the proposal is compliant with Core Strategy policies EN1, EN2 and EN8.
+The applicant intends to incorporate sustainable sourced materials that are highly energy efficient with the intention to minimise carbon emissions over the extent of the buildings life.
+The applicant has now included provision for water butts at the request of members along with the inclusion of air source heat pumps to properties.
+A condition is also recommended which requires details of water and energy efficiency measures to be approved and agreed prior to occupation of the proposed dwellings. - The applicant has recognised the Council's position in relation to reducing the carbon emissions and any proposal will be subject to conditions, ensuring that the proposal is compliant with Core Strategy policies EN1, EN2 and EN8.
 Furthermore, the siting is considered to be a sustainable location for residential use with good accessibility to public transport facilities as well as good connections for cycling and walking.
 The above commitments will result in measurable benefits in respect of climate change matters.